ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 ## Testing At Larger Scale

 There is a sort of opposition between scale and ease of applying TDD principles.
-Indeed the cornerstone of a good testing strategy is **to obtain a fast, reliable and deterministic feedback** that allows the IT practitioner to have confidence about the proposed changes are safe to release.
+Indeed the cornerstone of a good testing strategy is **to obtain a fast, reliable and deterministic feedback** that allows the IT practitioner to have confidence that the proposed changes are safe to release.
-Accounting for all use-cases would make the testing unnecessarily slow, bulky and in the end useless.
+Accounting for all use-cases in the integration and acceptance steps would make the testing unnecessarily slow, bulky and in the end useless.

 ### What About Integration Testing?